ana-lam/yourstake/README.md

 3. List of quality checks you would want to write when putting into web app, and bullet point outline of how.

 <br>

-Quality Check for ETL pipeline - Ensure expected or necessary data is there and usable.
+Quality Check for ETL pipeline - Ensure expected or necessary data is there and usable
 * Account for edge cases and either replace or throw out incomplete data when data is extracted.
 * Create predicates with descriptive print error messages that checks data type to ensure data is in usable condition.
 * Create a log process.
 I would log names and times of file extraction to monitor ETL extraction and transformation.